christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.3 =
+* Fixed: Previous update erroneously removed Publisher as an option in book grids
+* Fixed: Check for object_id in menu object just in case of odd theme or plugin conflicting?
+* Fixed: Fix bug that wasn't setting MBM Tax Grid Page on activation

 = 4.1.2 =
 * Updated: Internal changes to support future features